OpHaCo/smart_coffee_machine/README.md

  * 7 push buttons (PB1 to PB7) pulled up to 5V, debounced using an RC filter, (C25...)
    * these buttons are either connected to a line of 16 line ribbon cable (PB5, , PB4, PB6) or both combined (threw resistor network) and connected to 16 line ribbon cable (PB1/PB2, PB3/PB7)
  * 18 lines display connector
- * a ChipOnGlass display - no info, datasheet can be found with COG references, except this thread : http://www.forum-raspberrypi.de/Thread-unbekanntes-display-identifizieren
+ * a ChipOnGlass display - no info, datasheet can be found with COG references, except [this thread](http://www.forum-raspberrypi.de/Thread-unbekanntes-display-identifizieren)

 <img src="https://raw.githubusercontent.com/OpHaCo/smart_coffee_machine/master/img/cog_display_ref.jpg" width="200">